GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

     statements
 ```

-Codes and statements indented under this condition will not be executed when it is imported as a module to the other script.
-Beware, the `==` operator cannot be replaced by `is` operator.
+Codes and statements indented under this condition won't run when imported as a module to the other script.
+Beware, the `is` operator cannot substitute the `==` operator.

 # **PYTHON: FILE MANAGEMENT**
-When using the Python in programmings such as scientific research purpose and artificial intelligence, the input data that needs to be computed cannot be stored through console command of the Python and may need to read through files if necessary.
+It is inefficient to input data through a console terminal when using Python for advanced purposes such as scientific research.
+Instead, a program can load data saved in a file and process them.

 ## Opening Files
-Before reading or manipulating files in Python, the file must be opened firsthand, using the `open()` function.
+Python must open a file before reading or manipulating a file using the `open()` function.

 ```python
 open("filename.txt")